-Anyone can learn coding in various ways, each with its particular pros and cons.
-Some forms of learning to code are becoming more popular, while others are beginning to seem more antiquated.
-As we move into the future, learning to code will likely move into online and remote learning.
+Anyone can learn coding in various ways, each with pros and cons.
+Some forms of learning to code are becoming more popular, while others are becoming more antiquated.
+Learning to code will likely move into online and remote learning as we move into the future.
 Here are the main current avenues you can use to learn to code.

 Self-teaching is an accessible way to learn coding that can cost little to no money.
 This type of learning consists of readily available resources, such as YouTube videos, forums, and even books.
-This is an attractive avenue of learning to code for many people because it offers one the opportunity to learn at their own pace while also not spending extra money.
+This is an attractive avenue of learning to code for many people because it allows them to learn at their own pace while not spending extra money.

-Though there is a time commitment to learning coding, as with learning anything, self-teaching is excellent for those who are unsure if coding is for them because it requires little to no monetary cost.
+Though there is a time commitment to learning coding, as with learning anything, self-teaching is excellent for those unsure if coding is for them because it requires little to no monetary cost.

-For this reason, you can test the waters and then give it up if you find that it’s not appealing to you.
-Conversely, having a foundational understanding of coding from self-teaching can make it easier to pursue more structured and in-depth avenues of learning such as bootcamps or university programs.
+For this reason, you can test the waters and then give it up if you find it not appealing.
+Conversely, having a foundational understanding of coding from self-teaching can make it easier to pursue more structured and in-depth avenues of learning, such as bootcamps or university programs.

 Another valuable resource for beginner coders is shells, which are platforms for you to practice coding safely.
 In addition, there are plenty of other coding resources in the form of guides and cheat sheets, all of which are typically free and easy to access.

-Pursuing a university program in computer science is one of the most traditional ways you can learn to code.
+Pursuing a university program in computer science is one of the most traditional ways to learn to code.
 Though the costs can be high, many people find the structured nature of university programs conducive to learning.

-In addition, if you prefer the university classroom setting and the ability to interact in person with both professors and peers, then a university program can provide you with these outlets.
-Though there are still many in-person university programs, more and more universities are taking advantage of online learning and are offering fully remote programs.
+Though there are many in-person university programs, more and more universities are taking advantage of online learning and offering fully remote programs.

 Coding boot camps are one of the newest ways to learn to code and can offer you a streamlined and in-depth learning experience.
 Many bootcamps are fully remote and can be done from home.
 If you’re looking to transition into a new career as quickly as possible, a coding boot camp can be a great resource to learn how to code promptly.

 Often, boot camps are designed to provide you with the skills you need to get a job as a coder.
-With this being the case, boot camps are apt to teach you the most up-to-date skills that are needed in the industry at any given time.
+With this being the case, boot camps can teach you the most up-to-date skills needed in the industry at any given time.

 There are a variety of boot camps, and whether you’re looking to gain skills as a front-end, back-end, or full-stack designer, you’re sure to find a streamlined coding boot camp that caters to your needs.
 Though the costs of boot camps can be higher than self-teaching, they are often a mere fraction of what university tuition costs.

-Also Read: 20 Best Online Coding Camp For Kids
+Also Read: 20 Best Online Coding Camps For Kids

-Coding boot camps are an attractive avenue of learning because they offer you some of the flexibility of self-teaching with the in-depth training of a university program.
+Coding boot camps are an attractive learning avenue because they offer the flexibility of self-teaching with the in-depth training of a university program.
 With boot camps becoming more popular, people’s future learning to code will largely revolve around these programs.

 Why People Are Learning to Code

 More and more people are pursuing coding as both a career and a hobby.
-As modern-day life is becoming more and more digital, people are becoming more familiar with online spaces and the process of creating them.
+As modern-day life is becoming increasingly digital, people are becoming more familiar with online spaces and the process of creating them.
 Here are some of the reasons that people are learning to code.